What Are the Tax Implications of ISOs vs NSOs?

 Incentive stock options are reserved for employees, offering them an opportunity to buy stock at a discounted price.
 What’s more, ISOs are subject to the capital gains tax rate.
 However, the preferential tax treatment is subject to specific disposition timelines.
 Employees granted the right to purchase stocks must wait until shares fully vest before exercising their options.

-Non-qualified stock options may go to employees, company partners, vendors, or others that aren’t on the company payroll.
-These stocks function much like ISOs, except you pay taxes on the spread between the grant price and exercise price at your standard income tax rate.
+Non-qualified stock options may go to employees, company partners, vendors, or others who aren’t on the company payroll.
+These stocks function like ISOs, except you pay taxes on the spread between the grant and exercise prices at your standard income tax rate.
 As with ISOs, employees must wait until shares vest before they can exercise their options.
 NSO taxes are withheld at the time of exercise.

 Do you want to integrate executive compensation into a broader financial plan?
 Reach out to our team to learn more.